 The work of Western counselling theorists will be compared and contrasted with Aboriginal processes of traditional healing.
 The counsellor's role in Aboriginal communities will be studied with a view to using a blend of skills that best suit each situation.
+Credit cannot be held for both this course and 04:569.
+3 lecture hours per week, one term.

-04:770 (3) INTERCULTURAL COUNSELLING
+04:770 INTERCULTURAL COUNSELLING